-What does receiving the gold medal mean to you?
+What does receiving the Gold Medal Award mean to you?

 What advice would you give students entering their first year?

-I want to remind every student to stay connected to the curiosity that led them to study engineering in the first place.
+Stay connected to the curiosity that led you to study engineering in the first place.
 Allowing that curiosity to drive your research and choices is the key to getting the most out of your education.
-It is also so important for students to have balance between their school and personal lives.
+It’s also so important for students to have balance between their school and personal lives.
 One way to do this is to get involved with the Ryerson community.
 Participating in athletics and volunteering my time expanded my social sphere and helped me build a strong group of supporters who guided me through each setback and challenge.

-My favourite teacher was, of course, my advisor Professor Ziad Saghir.
+My favourite teacher was, of course, my advisor, Prof. Ziad Saghir.
 He provided me with the opportunity to travel to Canada and pursue my research.
 His guidance, trust, mentorship and candid advice are so greatly appreciated.
 I have learned over time that the best classes are always the ones that will truly challenge you.
-Also important to my success were my coaches Tim Uuksulainen and Albert Dell’Apa who taught valuable lessons and helped me believe in my own potential.
+Also important to my success were my coaches Tim Uuksulainen and Albert Dell’Apa, who taught valuable lessons and helped me believe in my own potential.

 How did Ryerson support you during your time here?

-One of the most important supports I had at Ryerson were those that helped me and other international students adjust to life in Canada.
-Financial aid, healthcare, counselling services and participation in a diverse international community were all essential to my success.
+The most important supports I had at Ryerson were those that helped me and other international students adjust to life in Canada.
+Financial aid, health care, counselling services and participation in a diverse international community were all essential to my success.
 The ability to participate in athletics made a huge impact on my time at Ryerson, as did access to labs and other educational resources.

 What has been your proudest accomplishment?

-My goal in life has always been to not only succeed, but inspire others.
-I am proud that I created such a wonderful sphere of friends and supporters who were able to help me overcome the challenges of moving away from home.
-Because of that strong foundation I was able to give back through volunteering to run software workshops, problem solving sessions and be an academic mentor.
+My goal in life has always been to not only succeed but also inspire others.
+I’m proud that I created such a wonderful sphere of friends and supporters who were able to help me overcome the challenges of moving away from home.
+Because of that strong foundation, I was able to give back through volunteering to run software workshops and problem-solving sessions and to be an academic mentor.
 The encouragement and confidence I was able to instil in other students, especially young women, is one of my proudest achievements and something I hope to continue doing in the future.

 What are your future plans?

-I am currently working as a postdoc researcher here at Ryerson.
+I am currently working as a postdoctoral researcher here at Ryerson.
 I manage multiple projects and mentor grad students in the lab.
-My long-term goal is to become a professor so that I can pursue meaningful research and prepare students to make positive changes in the world by teaching them critical thinking and problem solving skills.
-I want to continue to focus my work towards saving the earth and advance sustainable energy technology.
-Most importantly, I plan to continue inspiring others to choose to believe in themselves and follow their passions.
+My long-term goal is to become a professor so that I can pursue meaningful research and prepare students to make positive changes in the world, by teaching them critical-thinking and problem-solving skills.
+I want to continue to focus my work toward saving the earth and advancing sustainable energy technology.
+Most importantly, I plan to continue inspiring others to choose to believe in themselves and to follow their passions.